eafflu/runtime/README.md

     <script src="js/view/background.js"></script>

-Modify `index.html` at `TODO: 2` to call our newly included code.
+Modify `index.html` at `TODO 2` to call our newly included code.
 You will need to supply the appropriate arguments to the function.

 ```js
 var background = opspark.makeBackground(app,ground);